Mitigating Label Noise using Prompt-Based Hyperbolic Meta-Learning in Open-Set Domain Generalization: Experiments

 Among all the approaches from the OSDG field, GAN-based method, \textit{i.e.}, ODGNet~\cite{bose2023beyond}, and meta-learning-based methods, \textit{i.e.}, MLDG~\cite{shu2019meta} and MEDIC~\cite{wang2023generalizable}, show good performance when dealing with various adopted label noises, where MEDIC~\cite{wang2023generalizable} delivers $52.66\%$, $50.27\%$, $26.40\%$, and $37.79\%$ of closed-set accuracy, $49.25\%$, $40.24\%$, $16.25\%$, and $31.73\%$ in terms of H-score, and $42.76\%$, $34.62\%$, $11.17\%$, and $23.95\%$ in terms of OSCR on PACS with symmetric label noise ratio $20\%$ (Table~\ref{tab:pacs_res18_noise_20}), $50\%$ (Table~\ref{tab:pacs_res18_50}), $80\%$ (Table~\ref{tab:pacs_res18_80}) and asymmetric label noise ratio $50\%$ (Table~\ref{tab:pacs_res18_50_a}) on the ResNet18 backbone using binary classification head for each category (bcls), respectively.
+EBiL-HaDS-cls~\cite{peng2024advancing} and EBiL-HaDS-bcls~\cite{peng2024advancing} perform reasonably well under $20\%$ and $50\%$ symmetric noise, particularly in the \textit{Photo} domain, but both variants exhibit notable degradation as noise severity increases.
+Under $80\%$ symmetric noise and $50\%$ asymmetric noise, their average OSCR values fall below $28\%$, indicating limited robustness in high-noise scenarios.

 The label noise learning approach, BadLabel~\cite{zhang2024badlabel}, outperforms OSDG approaches in the scenario where a large label noise ratio is adopted.
 Similar observations can also be found in the experiments conducted with ViT-Base~\cite{dosovitskiy2021an} backbone shown in Table~\ref{tab:pacs_vit_20} to Table~\ref{tab:pacs_vit_50a}.